neelsoumya/teaching_web_development/materials/css_fundamentals.md

 # Cascading Style Sheets (CSS) Fundamentals

-[Video by Dr. Chuck on CSS Basics](https://youtu.be/v6lfSzF8MuI?si=ZD6JdbHaU_lEGPHF): A beginner-friendly video explaining the fundamentals of CSS.
+- [Video by Dr. Chuck on CSS Basics Part 1](https://youtu.be/v6lfSzF8MuI?si=ZD6JdbHaU_lEGPHF): A beginner-friendly video explaining the fundamentals of CSS.

+- [Video by Dr. Chuck on CSS Basics Part 2](https://youtu.be/aA587wqx0B0?si=4WRY_3YKvZgMsKVd): A continuation of the CSS basics, covering more advanced topics.

 ### Introduction to CSS